tsupplis/bsd-free/README.md

-# free - BSD Memory Display Utility
+# Free - BSD Memory Display Utility

 A loosely compatible cross-platform BSD implementation of the Linux memory `free` command that displays memory and swap usage.